ollls/zio-tls-http/README.md

 https://github.com/ollls/zio-tls-http/blob/master/doc/server_example.scala

-            package.scala must have type MyEnv = MyLogging with ResPool[LDAPConnection]
+            package.scala must have
+            type MyEnv = MyLogging with ResPool[LDAPConnection]
+            or
+            type MyEnv = MyLogging with ResPoolGroup[LDAPConnection]

 * Resource Pool support submitted to master ( use case with Unbound's LDAP SDK is in dev_svc ).